Position

 • Bachelor's degree in Education or a related field.

-• Teaching certification or license as required by the state or country.
+• Teaching certification or license, as required by the state or institution.

-• Previous experience in a classroom setting is preferred.
+• Previous experience in a classroom setting, preferably at the level for which applying.

-• Strong knowledge of the subject matter being taught.
+• Strong knowledge of the subject matter and curriculum.

 • Excellent communication and interpersonal skills.